mutalic/frontend-mentor-03/README.md

 #### 2. Implement functionality/interactivity for the rating buttons.
 The rating choices consisted of several sub-elements, which lead to a couple difficulties:
   * Problem #1: Implementing event listeners for click events.
-    - I had to consider cases where the user clicked <input class="radio-btn"> or <label class="radio-btn--label">, and <div class="rating-btn">, and extract values depending on the element clicked.
-I used the HTML data- attribute to make the values accessible for the cases in which the user clicks <div class="rating-btn">.
+    - I had to consider cases where the user clicked input.radio-btn or label.radio-btn--label, and div.rating-btn, and extract values depending on the element clicked.
+I used the HTML data- attribute to make the values accessible for the cases in which the user clicks div.rating-btn.

   * Solution #1:
     ```HTML